-In Key Stage 2 (Years 3 to 6), doors open between 8:40am - 8:45am and registration is between 8:40am - 8:45am.
-A morning task is available for all children upon entry to school.
-Lessons begin between 8:45am and 8:50am and finish for lunch at 12:15pm.
+In Key Stage 2 (Years 3 to 6), doors open at 8:45am and registration is at 8:55am.
+A morning task is available for all children and parents are welcome to come in and support their children with this in Y3 during the Autumn term.
+Lessons begin at 9:00am and finish for lunch at 12:15pm.
 During the morning, there is a scheduled break of 15 minutes split across the Key Stage so that no more than two year groups are out together.
-Afternoon lessons resume in the afternoon until the school day finishes between 3:05pm and 3:10pm.
+Afternoon lessons resume at 1:10pm and the school day finishes at 3:15pm.